Applications for Marketplace Vendors will open in December 2021.

 With a talent for mixing colors, fiber artist Alice Pickett Lewis’s art is inspired by the salt water marshes and farm fields of Maryland’s Eastern Shore.
 She crafts intricate and vibrant handwoven rugs and scarves made from textile manufacturing seconds.
 Her quilted wall hangings made from recycled garments.
 The rugs are machine washable and reversible.

-Pamela Hall’s work includes extraordinary handcrafted functional and sculptural pieces.
-She incorporates regional scenes, local botanicals, and ocean scenes.
-Pamela also sculpts unique, one-of-a-kind face jug/growlers.
-All of her art is created in stoneware, and porcelain clay, and high fired in her gas kiln at her studio.
+Pamela Hall’s handcrafted pottery features imagery of regional wildlife, local botanicals, and ocean scenes.
+She is also known for her hand sculpted, one-of-a-kind face jugs.
+All of her art is sculpted or wheel thrown from porcelain and stoneware clay, then high fired in the gas kiln at her studio.

 White Clover Kiln (Bel Air, MD)